 Evaluation Of Disclosure Controls And Procedures.
 Our management, including our principal executive and financial officers, have conducted an evaluation of the effectiveness of the design and operation of our "disclosure controls and procedures," as such term is defined under Rules 13a-15(e) and 15d-15(e) of the Exchange Act, to ensure that information we are required to disclose in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms, and include controls and procedures designed to ensure that information we are required to disclose in such reports is accumulated and communicated to management, including our principal executive and financial officers, as appropriate, to allow timely decisions regarding required disclosure.
-Based on that evaluation, our principal executive and financial officers concluded, as a result of the material weakness in internal control over financial reporting discussed below, that our disclosure controls and procedures were not effective as of the end of the period covered by this report.
-However, we believe that the financial statements included in this report fairly present in all material respects our financial condition, results of operations and cash flows for the periods presented.
+Based on that evaluation, our principal executive and financial officers concluded that our disclosure controls and procedures were effective as of the end of the period covered by this report.

-In March 2018, management concluded that a control deficiency in the process of detecting ownership changes related to Section 382 of the Internal Revenue Code, which impacts the calculation of the provision for income taxes and the measurement of our deferred tax assets constituted a material weakness.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Changes In Internal Control Over Financial Reporting.
+In March 2018, management concluded that a control deficiency with respect to the design of controls related to the detection of ownership changes related to Section 382 of the Internal Revenue Code, which impacts the calculation of the provision for income taxes and the measurement of our deferred tax assets constituted a material weakness in internal control over financial reporting and that our disclosure controls and procedures were not and would not be deemed effective until such time that the deficiency was considered remediated.

-Since such time, management is implementing the following measure to remediate the material weakness related to the process of detecting ownership changes in accordance with Section 382.
-Management is implementing a quarterly review process that is performed in collaboration with outside legal counsel and third party tax specialists, where changes in ownership that have occurred since the prior period are considered and analyzed to determine if these represent ownership changes in accordance with Section 382.
-The conclusion as to whether or not an ownership change under Section 382 has occurred is further reviewed and approved by management.
-If we determine that an ownership change has occurred, we will conduct an analysis in accordance with such section to determine the impact to the calculation of the provision for income taxes and the measurement of our deferred tax assets.
-Management continues to explore additional measures to detect ownership changes under Section 382.
+Management has since implemented the following remedial measures to improve its process of detecting ownership changes related to Section 382 of the Internal Revenue Code.

+- 1. The Company has implemented a quarterly review process that is performed in collaboration with outside legal counsel and third party tax specialists, where changes in ownership that have occurred since the prior period are considered and analyzed to determine if these represent ownership changes in accordance with Section 382.
+If we determine that an ownership change has occurred, we will conduct an analysis in accordance with such section to determine the impact to the calculation of the provision for income taxes and the measurement of our deferred tax assets. - 2.
+The Company has developed a checklist to more clearly identify the specific review procedures performed by management.